-This programme allows you to develop your knowledge of the entire project management process from inception and feasibility, engineering, procurement and implementation, through to commissioning and operation.
-Particular emphasis is placed on financial, planning and management aspects of the product life cycle.
-In order to ensure industry relevance, the course has also been developed to comply with international standards and both the APM and PMI Bodies of Knowledge.
+This programme allows you to develop your knowledge of the entire project management process, from inception and feasibility, engineering, procurement and implementation through to commissioning and operation.
+Particular emphasis is placed on financial, planning and management aspects of the project life cycle, to equip you with the range of skills you’ll need to make a major contribution at every stage of a project.

 Course duration: 12 months (full-time) or 24 months (part-time)